bershin/Bible/Languages/13.DOM-Selection/Readme.md

 - input type="text" -> input[type="text"] {}

 ## Document Object Model
-When a webpage loads up the browser turns all elemnts into objects in heirrarcial order.
+When a webpage loads up, the Browser turns all elemnts into JSobjects in heirrarcial order.
 - Every webpage has "document"
     - type "console.dir(document)" in console and expand to check url changes for each website.
     - Document contains many properties and methods.